Mickey0001/100-days-of-code/r3-log.md

 I'm on vacation, but that's no reason to pause learning #SQL .
 I gave a talk on #freelancing yesterday for the 11th @freeCodeCamp #sarajevo campsite at @ACADEMY387 I wanna thank my friend @adnanrahic for talking me into it.😀 #meetup #freeCodeCamp #nerds

 ##R2D28
-ontinuing with Colt's SQL Udemy course, making a schema for a simplified clone of Instagram's database, this is the part when it gets fun!
+Continuing with Colt's SQL Udemy course, making a schema for a simplified clone of Instagram's database, this is the part when it gets fun!

 ##R2D29
 Today I practiced #SQL and finished writing a short blog post on my presentation at the #freeCodeCamp campsite: https://ift.tt/2CEm93m